anhvietnguyennva/go-error/README.md

 ## How to use

 ### `InfraError`
-These errors should be used in the infra layer (repository) of your service
+These errors should be used in the infra layer (repository) of your service.

 ### `DomainError`
-These errors should be used in the domain layer of your service
+These errors should be used in the domain layer of your service.

 ### `RestAPIError`
-These errors should be used in the application interface of your service
+These errors should be used in the application interface of your service.

 ### Transforms DomainError to RestAPIError
 ```